 •Contestant names should be entered by the drop deadline.

 •Drops after noon on Wednesday, February 13, 2019, will forfeit the entry fee.

 •Substitutions may be made on contest day.
 Coaches should present a substitution slip, obtained at registration.

 •Names will not be added or changed without an add slip.

 FOOD AND SERVICES: Concessions will be offered.
 Food will be available at 8 a.m. on Saturday.
 Sponsors, coaches, and bus drivers are invited to the hospitality suite.

 FACILITIES: Contests will be held in buildings all over our campus.
-The cafeteria and gym will be available for students who have finished or are in between contests.
+The cafeteria will be available for students who have finished or are in between contests.
 Conduct in these common areas is expected to be professional.
 Misuse of AISD property may result in the disqualification of a contestant or an entire team.

 Thank you for encouraging your contestants to quietly move through the halls!